 Preparing for Sale

-In June 2017, the site was ready for sale – with 3 months of solid revenue, averaging around $8K/month.
-We’ve collected all the data and published a Flippa auction for the site to attract buyers.
-The auction was quite popular getting a lot of bids and attention, but Flippa didn’t have enough buyers who had a sizable enough budget bidding in auctions at that time, so we actually had to relist it and were able to find a buyer at the second attempt.
+We collected all the data and published a Flippa auction for the site to attract buyers.
+The auction was quite popular, getting a lot of bids and attention.
+But Flippa didn’t have enough buyers who had a sizable enough budget bidding in auctions at that time, so we actually had to re-list it and were able to find a buyer at the second attempt.

 The site was sold via a Flippa listing for $165K, and they even did an interview and a case study of their own about it later.

-We’ve helped the buyer initially over the first few months to manage it, and organize content and link building updates, as well as find extra alternative monetization methods.
+We helped the buyer initially over the first few months to manage it, and organize content and link-building updates, as well as find extra alternative monetization methods.
 The buyer had little previous experience with operating similar websites, so we helped him hire and train an assistant to maintain and grow the business further.
-We’ve also been following up frequently to help with advice or suggestions for further growth.
+We have also been following up frequently to help with advice or suggestions for further growth.

 This was a rather profitable and successful deal for us, generating over $200K in revenue and from the sale after about 5 months of operating the business, having spent around $50K total for purchase and growth expenses.

-The buyer was enthusiastic about the niche and continued to grow and expand the business, and updating both sites.
+The buyer was enthusiastic about the niche and continued to grow and expand the business and update both sites.
 As cannabis seeds and products become more widely sold and the legal picture is changing towards full legalization, the industry has had tremendous growth in the past years.